relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/11 - Cisco Security Platforms and APIs/main.md

     -   **RIP Score**:  This IP reputation score is designed to rate an IP address based on the amount of malicious activity hosted at that address.
 Scores range from -100 (very suspicious) to 0.
 -   **WHOIS record data**:  This category includes the email address used to register the domain, the associated name server, historical information, and so on.
 It can be used to find out more about the history of the domain and the registrant, including whether the email address was used to register other malicious domains.
 -   **Cooccurrences**:  This category depicts other domains that were queried right before or after a given domain and are likely related.
 The Investigate API is often used to uncover other domains that may be related to the same attack but are hosted on completely separate networks.
 -   **Passive DNS**:  This category depicts the history of domain-to-IP address mapping.
 This information is used to see if anything suspicious happened with the domain or IP address.
-For example, you might find that the IP address ic continually changing or find that the IP address has more domains than previous declared.
+For example, you might find that the IP address is continually changing or find that the IP address has more domains than previously declared.
 -   **Malware file data**:  Information is gathered in the form of malware file analysis and threat intelligence from Cisco AMP Threat Grid.
 This kind of information is used to find out if there are any specific malware files associated with a domain and also to query file hashes to see if they're malicious.

 &nbsp;